amankumar110/SleekChat/README.md

 ### Material UI

 The app experience is unique and well crafted using material3 recommended theme and design.
-The app is compteting with other modern android apps.
+The app is competing with other modern android apps.

 ### Message Status

 The message status is updated automatically by tracking the presence of the receiver.
-Right now, There are three states i.e. Sent, Seeable (receier is using the app but not in chat), and SEEN.
+Right now, There are three states i.e. Sent, Seeable (receiver is using the app but not in chat), and SEEN.

 ### Push Notifications